Elizabeth Ries Fast Facts:

 While working for 5 Eyewitness News, Steve was asked to guest-host for Twin Cities Live in February of 2014.
 He had no idea what it would turn into!
 After multiple fill-in appearances, Steve joined Twin Cities Live as a co-host, which gave him the opportunity to return to his entertainment roots.
 “I’ve admired the quality of work Elizabeth does, even before working with her.
 And from the first show we did together, it just felt right.”

 Steve has had family in Minnesota for years, and he fell in love with Minnesota after spending a summer here in high school.
-He and his wife and three kids are grateful to finally be able to call Minnesota home.
+He and his wife and four kids are grateful to finally be able to call Minnesota home.
 Steve enjoys reading (feel free to email him a good book recommendation), grilling and hanging out with his family.
 He knows that sounds a bit cheesy.
 But he doesn’t care.
 He also really likes writing in the third person.